EpistasisLab/mrsman/mimic/LOADING.md

-5. Log into OpenMRS (important: Do not log into OpenMRS until *after* initDb finishes) Navigate to Maitenance->Advanced Settings, and set "validation.disable" to "true"
+5. Log into OpenMRS (important: Do not log into OpenMRS until *after* initDb finishes) Navigate to Maitenance->Advanced Settings, and set "validation.disable" to "true" Navigate to Maitenance->Manage Encounter Roles.
+Add an encounter role for diagnostic reports.
+Save the generated uuid to Advanced Settings->fhir.encounter.encounterRoleUuid
+Navigate to Maitenance->Manage Encounter Types.
+Add an encounter type for microbiology events.
+Save the generated uuid to Advanced Settings->fhir.encounter.encounterType.MB

 6. Import records
 ```bash